bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 binaries.
 I offer ZERO support.
 This is here for your hacking and enjoyment, and you're fully on your own. *Use at your own risk*, and DO NOT ask me for support.
-Nor should you file/report any bugs etc. on any official Pi-Star medium...this is not Andy's code!!!
+Nor should you file/report any bugs etc. on any official Pi-Star medium...this is not an oficial Pi-Star release.

 If you ask me to support, **I will ignore you.**